Picture of stock plan administrator completing TCC application

 Both FIRE and IRIS require a Transmitter Control Code (TCC)—but the codes are not interchangeable.
 The TCC identifies the entity that transmits the filings (which may or may not be the entity that is the payer listed on the returns).

 More information about the TCC application process (and timeline) is available directly from this IRS tutorial.
+Time is of the essence here!
 The IRS can take up to 45 days to issue a TCC (longer if there are issues with the application), so don’t wait if you need a new one.

 Can You Still File Forms 3921 and 3922 on Paper?